 I know that it’s an unpopular opinion, but I really am more of a movie person.
 I mostly read articles for work, but when I’m on vacation, I do like to have a reset and read books.
 I think that up until now, Dan Brown’s books were the ones I read most quickly and eagerly, but I do have J. R. R. Tolkien on my list for this year’s read.

 What was the best advice you have ever received as a photographer?
 Do you have any advice for other photographers?

-Don’t do it in auto mode and learn the basics.
-What is shutter speed, why is the light important and how to use it, composition and so on.
-Practice a lot, even if it means missing a moment, you’ll learn from it and definitely remember it for the next time.
+Don’t do it in auto mode; learn the basics.
+What is shutter speed, why is light important and how to use it, composition, and so on?
+Practice a lot, even if it means missing a moment.
+You’ll learn from it and definitely remember it for the next time.
 Moreover, the equipment isn’t everything.
 You can do great with less and less with great.